OpenElements/hedera-enterprise/README.md

 This project provides Java modules to integrate [Hedera network](https://hedera.com) smoothless in a Spring Boot or Eclipse Microprofile (like Quarkus) application.
 This module is based on the [Hedera Java SDK](https://github.com/hashgraph/hedera-sdk-java).

+> [!NOTE]
+> The repo is currently transformed to be compatible with the vendor neutral [Hiero](hiero.org) project.
+> Hedera is 100% compatible with Hiero and the transformation is just a renaming of the packages, classes, documentation, and so on.
+> The transformation is still in progress and not all is renamed yet.

 ## Spring Boot support

 To use this module, you need to add the following dependency to your project: